-(e) Administer, by peripheral route, standard solutions at a defined flow rate, with or without admixtures, mixed and labeled by a pharmacist, registered nurse, or physician.
-The admixture, potassium chloride, may not be administered a a concentration that exceeds 20 meq/liter or at a rate that exceeds 10 meq/hour; (f) Administer vitamins, antibiotics, corticosteroids, and H2 antagonists by the intravenous piggyback route, that are mixed and labeled by a pharmacist, registered nurse, or physician, excluding the first dose which must be administered by a registered nurse; -------------------------------------- (h) Perform routine intravenous site dressing changes; -------------------------------------- --- (2) Intravenous therapy via an externally accessed centrally placed catheter to adults and adolescents, as follows: -------------------------------------- -------------------------------------- (ii)Electronic controlling devices, excluding client-controlled devices; (b) Calculate and adjust infusion rates using standard formulas; (c) Perform routine intravenous tubing set changes; (d) Administer standard solutions at a defined flow rate, with or without admixtures, mixed and labeled by a pharmacist, registered nurse, or physician.
-The admixture, potassium chloride, may not be administered at a concentration that exceeds 20 meq/liter or at a rate that exceeds 10 meq/hour; (e) Administer vitamins, antibiotics, corticosteroids, and H2 antagonists by the intravenous piggyback route, that are mixed and labeled by a pharmacist, registered nurse, or physician, excluding the first dose which must be administered by a registered nurse; (f) Perform routine heparin or saline flushes; and (g) Perform central line dressing changes tasks for clients who are twelve years of age or older, as ordered by a legally authorized medical prescriber, and as supervised in accordance with § 20:48:04:01.03: (1) Insert peripheral venous access devices, using a needle or a catheter not to exceed three inches in length; (2) Administer local anesthetics by the intradermal, subcutaneous, or topical routes for the purpose of pain control when inserting a peripheral catheter;
+(b) Assemble and maintain equipment for: (ii)Electronic controlling devices, excluding client-controlled devices; and labeled by a pharmacist, registered nurse, or physician.
+The admixture, potassium chloride, may not be administered at a concentration that exceeds 20 meq/liter or at a rate that exceeds 10 meq/hour; (f) Administer vitamins, antibiotics, corticosteroids, and H2 antagonists by the intravenous piggyback route, that are mixed and labeled by a pharmacist, registered nurse, or physician, excluding the first dose which must be administered by a registered nurse; (g) Convert and flush heparin or saline intermittent infusion devices; (h) Perform routine intravenous site dressing changes; (i) Discontinue peripheral intravenous therapy, excluding midline catheters; (2) Intravenous therapy via an externally accessed centrally placed catheter to adults and adolescents, as follows: (ii)Electronic controlling devices, excluding client-controlled devices; (b) Calculate and adjust infusion rates using standard formulas; (d) Administer standard solutions at a defined flow rate, with or without admixtures, mixed and labeled by a pharmacist, registered nurse, or physician.
+The admixture, potassium chloride, may not be administered at a concentration that exceeds 20 meq/liter or at a rate that exceeds 10 meq/hour; (e) Administer vitamins, antibiotics, corticosteroids, and H2 antagonists by the intravenous piggyback route, that are mixed and labeled by a pharmacist, registered nurse, or physician, excluding the first dose which must be administered by a registered nurse; (f) Perform routine heparin or saline flushes; and tasks for clients who are at least 12 years of age, as ordered by a legally authorized medical prescriber, and as supervised in accordance with 20:48:04:01.03: